marketneutral/alphatools/README.md

 alphatools ingest
 ```

 `zipline` requires a version of `blaze` which is not on PyPI.
-As such, you can get the compatible version with
+As such, you can get the compatible version with the following command.
+Note that this runs a `pip install` so make sure you have activated the environment.

 ```
 alphatools get_blaze